Digital-Media/fhooe-router/README.md

    });
    ```

-4. Optional: define a base path if your application is not located in your server's document root.
+4. Optional: Define a base path if your application is not located in your server's document root.

    ```php
    $router->setBasePath("/path/to/your/files");